eunier/eunier/README.md

-## Hi there 👋
+# Hi there 👋

 ## Featured Project

-### nor (Nor Organize Repositories)
+### NOR (Organise Repos)

-[`nor`](https://gitlab.com/yunieralvarez/nor) is a unified package manager CLI for Linux and MacOS.
+[`nor`](https://gitlab.com/yunieralvarez/nor) is a unified CLI for managing packages, systemd units, editor extensions, dotfiles, and reproducible workstation state.
 It gives me one command surface for the package managers and setup tools I use day to day.

+NOR provides its full set of integrations on Linux.
+It can also be used on macOS when Homebrew is enabled in the user configuration; Homebrew is currently the only compatible package manager on macOS.

-It manages:
+On Linux, it manages:

 - Pacman / AUR packages
 - DNF packages and package groups
 - Homebrew formulae, casks, and taps
+- Nix profile packages
 - Flatpak apps
-- pnpm global packages
+- npm and pnpm global packages
+- .NET global tools
 - VS Code and VSCodium extensions
 - Arch packages through an `archbox` Distrobox container
+- systemd services, sockets, and timers
 - ZVM updates
 - YADM dotfile sync
+- Custom TypeScript package recipes

 The main workflow is simple: